jeffThompson/PhysicalComputing/Week02_LEDs/Code/01-InternalLED.md

 ***

 ### FULL CODE EXAMPLE
 Let's see the whole thing in action.
-Copy/paste this code to your board, save it, and you should see the red LED blink... awesome!
+Copy/paste this code to your board, save it, and you should see the LED blink... awesome!

 ```python
 led = digitalio.DigitalInOut(board.LED)